This information tells you about the common side effects of immunisations that might occur in babies and young children up to 5 years of age.

 After 6 to 10 days the measles vaccine starts to work and may cause a:

 At around 2 to 3 weeks after the injection the mumps vaccine may cause mumps-like symptoms (fever and swollen glands) in some children.

 Side effects at 12 to 14 days

-Most commonly around 12 to 14 days after the injection the rubella vaccine may cause a brief rash and possibility a slightly raised temperature.
+Most commonly around 12 to 14 days after the injection, the rubella vaccine may cause a brief rash and possibly a slightly raised temperature.
 On rare occasions, a rash may also occur up to 6 weeks later.

 More information on the side effects of vaccines and immunisations can be found in the leaflets: